Jail Or Death: Migrants Expelled By Trump Fear For Their Fate - UrduPoint

 'Jail Or Death': Migrants Expelled By Trump Fear For Their Fate

-Paso Canoas, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) Marwa fled Taliban rule in Afghanistan because she wanted to study, work, wear jeans and go to the park without a male chaperone.
+Paso Canoas, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2025) Marwa fled Taliban rule in Afghanistan because she wanted to study, work and wear jeans.

+Now, thanks to Donald Trump's deportations, she's detained in the Costa Rican jungle, her life in limbo.

-Now she is under lock and key in Costa Rica, along with hundreds of other migrants expelled by the United States to third countries in Central America.
+The 27-year-old is one of hundreds of migrants from all over the world who have been expelled by the United States to countries in Central America.

-Costa Rica is one of three Central American countries, along with Panama and Guatemala, that have agreed to receive migrants from other countries and to detain them until they are sent to their home nations or other host countries.
+Costa Rica, Panama and Guatemala have all agreed to receive migrants from other countries, and to detain them until they are shipped home or moved on.

-A fourth country -- El Salvador -- took a group of Venezuelans and jailed them in a maximum-security prison after the United States claimed, without providing evidence, that they are gang members.
+El Salvador has gone a step further, jailing hundreds of Venezuelans in a maximum-security prison after the United States claimed, without providing evidence, that they are gang members.

-AFP spoke to several migrants from a group of about 200 people, including around 80 children, detained at a facility near Costa Rica's border with Panama.
+AFP spoke to several migrants from a group of about 200, including around 80 children, who are detained at a facility near Costa Rica's jungle-clad border with Panama.

 All said they feared for their lives in their homeland.